openhwgroup/cva6/CONTRIBUTING.md

 At the same time, we'd like to continue integrating some new contributions to keep CVA6 a vivid and innovative ecosystem.
 This comes with constraints to ensure that new contributions do not put the industrial project at risk.

+Past experience indicates that a workplan shared early with the CVA6 project team and regular synchronization improves the project's ability to integrate major contributions.
+Early discussions with the CVA6 team will help us to development of a strategy to integrate your contribution onto a specific development branch, with the goal of upstreaming to the master branch.
-Therefore here are guidelines to help the CVA6 team accept new contributions of major features:
+Here are some guidelines to help the CVA6 team accept new contributions of major features:

 - Get in touch early with the CVA6 team, present your initiative, get feedback, synchronize with the team...
     * The CVA6 team wants to assess the potential of your contribution.